 The 2017 trip will be different from 2016 (we went thru Atlanta, Nashville, Minneapolis, Fargo ND, Saskatoon, Lloydminster).
 Our route will take us thru Alabama (Montgomery and Birmingham) with a stop in Tupelo, Mississippi then thru Memphis.
 We will then have our 2nd stop in Omaha with the 3rd stop near Sturgis, SD then 4th stop in Shelby, Montana, 5th stop in McBride British Columbia and arrive in Hyder at the end of six days.

 Please don't panic when you see the "kickstands up" times posted.
 You have every right to sleep in and catch up later.
-If you do the suggested kickstands up times, that means you are packed, gassed up, ready to go, no stops for breakfast.
+Past years bikers made group plans as to departure time.
+If you do my suggested kickstands up times, that means you are packed, gassed up, ready to go, no stops for breakfast.

 I always fill up the night before (more than once, no gas stations open in the morning or power failure causes pumps not to operate, gas stations empty due to late fuel deliveries.
 I have coffee in my mug the night before (reheat in microwave).

 I am perfectly amenable to compromising with group wishes (maybe catch breakfast at the lodging) but I do like to be on the road at sunrise.
 I've had times when I was glad to have an early start to give me time to arrange for bad weather, breakdowns, scenic side routes, etc.

 Lots of miles in six days, I know.
 That's why I encourage everyone to stay in Stewart/Hyder for three nights.
 Rest and enjoy the area.
 You then can plan your own leisurely route home taking your favorite bucket list roads.

 There will be no registration.
 The only involvement I have is to add you to group emails so you can find out who else is going, request room-mates, plan on route past Hyder, plan return route, etc.